-The Program Administrator must approve the TLOA.
+The Program Administrator must approve a student's TLOA.
 Only students who are in good standing (no current clinical or academic probation) can be granted a TLOA.
-TLOA must be requested and approved before, or within a current semester.
+TLOA must be requested and approved before, or within the current quarter of the absence.
 Requests for retroactive TLOA will not be approved.